Home

 Finally, if you try everything and nothing stops your armpit sweating, you may want to consider hyperhidrosis surgery.
 Again, pricey.
 Again, not covered by insurance.
 Are you seeing a trend here?

-But if you have a good Doc to vouch for you, saying that you've tried everything under the sun, and that excessive sweating is changing your quality of life, then it may become a "medical necessity," and your insurance company might fork out some dough.
+BUT, if you have a good Doc to vouch for you, saying that you’ve tried everything under the sun, and that excessive sweating is changing your quality of life, then it may become a “medical necessity,” and your insurance company might fork out some dough.

 And that would be sweet.
 So the moral of the story is..Go to the Doctor!